taybenlor/runno/packages/website/src/pages/articles/ffmpeg.md

 ![A frame including the ship crew of Serenity](/images/playground-ffmpeg-7.png)

-And there you have it, you've used a WASM compiled WASI file to manipulate a video file, all in the browser.
+And there you have it, you've taken FFMPEG compiled to WASM/WASI and then used that binary to manipulate a video file, all in the browser.

 ## WASI vs Emscripten